No Great Danes listed on LocalPetFinder right now

 Where can I adopt a Great Dane in Calgary?

-Calgary Humane Society, AARCS, Pawsitive Match Rescue Foundation, BARCS Rescue, ARF Alberta, and Cochrane Humane Society all see Great Danes and Dane mixes from time to time.
-Great Dane Rescue of Canada is referenced for breed-specific placement, though Calgary inventory is intermittent.
+Calgary Humane Society, AARCS, Pawsitive Match Rescue Foundation, BARCS Rescue, ARF Alberta, and Cochrane Humane Society all see Great Danes and Dane mixes from time to time. verified breed rescues (For the Love of Danes in AB and BC, Danes in Distress in ON) occasionally handle breed-specific placement, though Calgary inventory is intermittent.
 Set up email alerts and apply within 24 to 48 hours of a match.
 Most rescues require a meet-and-greet for any giant breed; bring all household members.
 See our full Great Dane adoption guide for the cost breakdown and bloat awareness.

 How much does a Great Dane cost in Calgary?